Mary Pilgrim and my other Pilgrim ancestors

 My 6th great-grandparents.

 I am pretty certain that the Robert Pilgrim baptised on 22 October 1715 in St Mary’s Church, Kenninghall, Norfolk, is my 6th great-grandfather.
-This is because the year matches his approximate age at marriage and he settled in Old Buckenham after his wedding, a village just a couple of miles away.
+The year matches his approximate age at marriage and he settled in Old Buckenham after his wedding, a village just a couple of miles away.
 Only his father – John – was listed in the parish register.

 A marriage licence exists for Robert Pilgrim and Elizabeth Chinnery dated 11 July 1744 and this gave their ages and the planned place of marriage as St Cuthbert’s Church in Thetford, Norfolk.
 Robert was described as a farmer, both were of Old Buckenham and both single.
-But I’ve yet to find an actual record of the marriage itself in Thetford or elsewhere.
-I’ve also yet to find a baptism record for Elizabeth, although a possibility is the girl born to Henry and Alice Chenery/Chinnery and baptised on 16 February 1717 in Rushford – a village a few miles south east of Thetford.
+But I’ve yet to find an actual record of the marriage itself in Thetford.
+Elizabeth, through sheer lack of alternatives, must’ve been the girl born to Henry and Alice Chenery/Chinnery and baptised in Rushford – a village a few miles south east of Thetford and therefore reasonably close to Robert – on 16 February 1717 (1718 in the new calendar).

-Richard and Elizabeth brought up their family, lived and worked in Old Buckenham.
-His will described him as a yeoman – someone who farmed their own rather than leased land.
+Robert and Elizabeth brought up their family, lived and worked in Old Buckenham.
+His will described him as a yeoman, which was often a sign of someone who farmed their own rather than leased land.
 He died in 1771 and was buried at All Saints Church in the village on 13 June, listed as a married man.

 In his will, signed on 5 June 1771, Robert left his wife their best bed, bedding and furniture and other household goods and furniture that his executors deemed proper and sufficient for her to furnish a room for her dwelling.
 His executors were then to sell his Old Buckenham home along with his stables, barn and other outhouses, yards, gardens, orchards, meadows, pastures and so on.
 They were also instructed to sell all the other property and land he held in and around Old Buckenham as well as the remainder of his goods, chattels, corn, cattle implements, husbandry tools and other belongings.
 Of the profits, £150 was to be invested, with the interest used to support his wife and his youngest child Sarah.
 After his wife Elizabeth’s death, his investments were to be disposed of and £60 paid to his son Maurice, £40 to his son Robert and £50 to Sarah. £30 was to go to his daughter Elizabeth, wife of Christopher Wingfield, and £20 to daughter Mary, wife of Owen Chinnery.